 Dear Fed Is Best Foundation,

 Thank you for everything that you do!
 Your organization has made me feel so much better about my situation and personal needs.
 I did have a question for you though, although I should probably explain my situation first.
 My daughter is now 14 months old.
 When I was pregnant with her, I had preeclampsia from about 28 weeks onward.
 I had to take maternity leave eleven weeks sooner than planned because my job as a full-time middle school substitute teacher was too stressful on my blood pressure.
-I went to the hospital at 37 weeks with blood pressure of 177/100, and they decided to induce me.
+I went to the hospital at 37 weeks with a blood pressure of 177/100, and they decided to induce me.
 After 45+ hrs of labor, followed by an emergency c-section, Clara was born three weeks early.

 My plan was to try to breastfeed, at least for the first 6 months.
 We had skin to skin immediately after birth, and I tried breastfeeding right away.
 She didn’t latch at first, so we thought we’d try again a little later.
 Once we got back to my room, we attempted again, but she still wouldn’t latch.
 She had absolutely no interest.
 She would turn her head away every time I would push her toward the breast, and she would cry as loud as if we were hurting her.